OpenProBono/openprobono/app/prompts/title_chat.md

-Your task is to give a title for a conversation between a human and an AI.
+Your task is to give a title for a conversation between a human and an AI legal expert.
 The title must be 7 words or less.
 Do not include quotation marks or output anything other than the title.